3 Beautiful Waterfalls in Luang Prabang, Laos

 Tat Sae waterfalls

-Tat Sea Waterfalls, Luang Prabang, Laos
+Tat Sae Waterfalls, Luang Prabang, Laos

-Tat Sae Waterfalls, Luang Prabang, Laos.
+Tat Sae Waterfall, Luang Prabang, Laos.

 While not as well-known as Kuang Si Waterfalls, Tat Sae Waterfalls is a hidden gem that is worth discovering.
 Located about 16 km southeast of Luang Prabang, Tat Sae Waterfalls can only be reached by boat or a pre-booked trekking tour through the forest.
-The waterfalls consist of a series of cascades and pools, with crystal-clear water that is perfect for swimming.

-Tat Sea Waterfalls, Luang Prabang, Laos
+Tat Sae Waterfalls, Luang Prabang, Laos

 Tat Sae waterfalls, Luang Prabang, Laos